TEN-framework/ten_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

 ## Step 4: Unload the model

-Unload the model during the extension cleanup:
+Unload the model during the extension cleanup if necessary:

 ```python
 import gc